Tiburón de puntas negras

-There are two distinct lineages within the species, one found in the western Atlantic, and the other in the eastern Atlantic, Indian and Pacific Oceans.
-They differ in morphology, colouration and life histories but research has yet to be done to determine if they are two different species.
+There are two distinct lineages within the species: one found in the western Atlantic, and the other in the eastern Atlantic, Indian and Pacific Oceans.
+They differ in morphology, colouration and life histories but research has yet to be carried out to determine if they are two different species.
 In Galapagos, they are found in large aggregations.

 Blacktip sharks in Galapagos